About Comcast Spotlight, LP

 Comcast, based in Philadelphia, has operations of one kind or another in all 50 states.
 Its cable communications operations are along the East Coast, in the South, the Midwest, the West Coast, and Pacific Northwest.
 The company owns and operates about 10 NBC-affiliate TV stations in the some of the top markets in the country.
-In Europe, Sky operates four of the five largest pay television markets in Western Europe: UK, Italy, Germany and Spain.
+In Europe, Sky operates three of the four largest pay television markets in Western Europe: UK, Italy, and Germany.

 Sales and Marketing